 The European Commission attributes the reduced flow to "significant progress" by Greece in addressing the various problems but not all have been fixed yet.
 There is still "a risk of significant secondary movements" by migrants within Europe, it warned.

 There is growing concern is that desperate migrants will try to make their way into the EU via perilous Mediterranean crossings to Italy.

+Austria is already constructing an Alpine border control along is border with Italy.
 The Brenner Pass is a high-volume crossing point for commercial goods.